ewassef/tailwindcss-dotnet/README.md

 ### Override Tailwind CLI version

 If you need to use a specific version of Tailwind CLI for your project, you can do so by specifying the version using the `--tailwindcss` option.
+If nothing is specified then the latest release of the tailwindcss executable is pulled.

 For example, to use Tailwind CLI of version 3.2.1, you can use the following command:
 `tailwind build --tailwindcss v3.2.1`